-I ran a poll recently.
-It was arguably the most important poll in the history of Western Civilization:
+I’ve got a question for you.
+It might just arguably the most important question in the history of Western Civilization:

 Bloodsport vs. Road House vs. Point Break vs. Commando.
 Who ya got?